-Hours of Operation: Norstead Viking Village will be closed on Sept 12th, for our 2020 season, we will update for our 2021 season when available.
-Hours of operation: Monday to Sunday 9:30am-5:30pm
+Hours of Operation: Norstead Viking Village will be open to visitors June 3rd ,to September 14th 2024 Hours of operation: Monday to Sunday 9:30am-5:30pm

 The Norstead Viking Village at L'Anse aux Meadows only 2 kms from The UNESCO World Heritage Viking Site